rolandomunoz/praat-finder/README.md

 # Indexer

-This Praat plug-in is a *search engine* which helps the user to find some specific annotations within a set of TextGrid files stored in a directory.
+This Praat plug-in is a *search engine* which helps you to find some specific annotations within a set of TextGrid files stored in a directory.
 Once a search is done, you can visualize the occurences ony-by-one in the TextGridEditor or extract them in a folder.

 ## Getting started

 ### 1. How to install it?